How far is bwindi impenetrable forest national park-uganda

-Bwindi impenetrable national park offers habitat to over eleven primate species such as the black and white colobus, red-tailed monkeys, rare L’Hoests’ monkeys, baboons, blue monkeys, and chimpanzees.
-Bwindi also inhabits nocturnal Ape species like potto, Demidoff’s Galago, and spectacled Galago.
+Bwindi Impenetrable National Park offers habitat to over eleven primate species such as black and white colobus monkeys, red-tailed monkeys, rare L'Hoest’ monkeys, baboons, blue monkeys, and chimpanzees.
+Bwindi also inhabits nocturnal ape species like Potto, Demidoff’s Galago, and spectacled Galago.

-Bwindi Impenetrable Forest National Park is a birder’s haven with over 350 unique forest birds including the 23 endemic Albertine bird species, 25 other bird species are restricted-range species and 4 of them are world widely threatened.
-Bwindi Impenetrable Forest National Park bird species include; African Green Broadbill, Chapin's flycatcher, short-tailed warbler, Grauer’s Rush Warbler, Shelley’s Crimson wing, the Fraser’s Eagle Owl, Western Bronzenaped Pigeon, White-bellied Robin-Chat, Lagden’s Bush-shrike, and the rare Oberlander’s Ground Thrush.
+Bwindi Impenetrable Forest National Park is a birder’s haven with over 350 unique forest birds, including the 23 endemic Albertine bird species, 25 other bird species that are restricted-range species, and four of them that are globally threatened.
+Bwindi Impenetrable Forest National Park bird species include the African Green Broadbill, Chapin's Flycatcher, Short-tailed Warbler, Grauer’s Rush Warbler, Shelley’s Crimson Wing, Fraser’s Eagle Owl, Western Bronzenaped Pigeon, White-bellied Robin-Chat, Lagden’s Bush-shrike, and the rare Oberlander’s Ground Thrush.

-Bwindi Impenetrable Forest protects approximately 220 butterfly species, including the are Albertine endemic species.
-Bwindi impenetrable have only 3 unique notable butterflies’ species which include Cream banded swallowtail, characters foumierae, Graphium gudenusi, and endangered African giant swallowtail.
+Bwindi Impenetrable Forest protects approximately 220 butterfly species, including the Albertine endemic species.
+Bwindi Impenetrable has only 3 unique and notable butterfly species, which include the Cream Banded Swallowtail, characters foumierae, Graphium gudenusi, and the endangered African Giant Swallowtail.

-Bwindi Impenetrable Forest National Park is also home to 27 Amphibian species and eleven of which are Albertine endemic species, while 6 are of global conservation interest such as Western Rift Leaf folding frog, and Ahl’s Reed Frog.
+Bwindi Impenetrable Forest National Park is also home to 27 amphibian species, eleven of which are Albertine endemic species, while six are of global conservation interest, such as the Western Rift Leaf Folding Frog and Ahl’s Reed Frog.

-Bwindi Impenetrable National Park possesses a good number of reptiles being protected including 14 snake species and 9 of these snakes are endemic to Bwindi impenetrable forest, there are also six chameleon species and 14 lizard species.
+Bwindi Impenetrable National Park possesses a good number of reptiles that are being protected, including 14 snake species, of which 9 are endemic to Bwindi Impenetrable Forest.
+There are also six chameleon species and 14 lizard species.

-Bwindi Impenetrable Forest is endowed with over 1000 flowering species of plants including 163 tree species, 104 ferns.
-Bwindi forest's northern side is concentrated with Guineo Conolian flora and that allowed the growth of two internationally recognized tree species such as the Brown Mahogany, and Brazzeia long pedicellate.
+Bwindi Impenetrable Forest is endowed with over 1000 flowering species of plants, including 163 tree species and 104 ferns.
+The northern side of the Bwindi forest is densely forested with Guineo-Conolian flora, which has allowed the growth of two internationally recognized tree species, Brown Mahogany and Brazzeia long pedicellate.